SpartacusIam/unraid-scripts/README.md

-## **PLEASE NOTE**  These scripts are tested by me for my use cases.
+## Please note that these scripts are tested by me for my use cases.
 They very well may work for you but I have not thoroughly tested these scripts under all conditions.
 Please test and use at your own risk.

 # Unraid User Scripts